Introduction

 Initiating a Scan

-You can start a scan in one of two ways:
+You can start a scan in three ways:

-Interactive mode only supports scanning previously scanned paths.
-To scan a new root for the first time, use the command line.
+fspulse interact) only supports scanning previously scanned paths.
+To scan a new root for the first time, use the web UI or command line.

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
 Scans on other roots can run independently.